On the Environments of Giant Radio Galaxies: Discussion

 To explore radio mode feedback on quenching satellite galaxies, we first measure the fraction of blue satellite galaxies around GRGs and the two control samples.
 The blue satellite galaxies are selected with three observed colors, $g-z<1.7$, $g-z<2.1$, and $g-z<2.6$, for three redshift ranges $0.1<z<0.3$, $0.3<z<0.5$, and $0.5<z<0.7$ respectively.
 These observed color cuts are chosen to optimally separate blue and red galaxy populations based on the galaxy catalog from the PRIMUS survey \citep[][]{Coil2011, Cool2013}.

 Figure~\ref{fig:blue_satellte_fraction} shows the fraction of blue satellites around GRGs and the two control samples.
 We find that the blue fraction around GRGs is consistent with that around the two control samples.
-Furtheremore, in all three samples the blue fraction increases with impact parameter from $\sim10\%$ at 100 kpc to $\sim30\%$ at 2 Mpc, consistent with trends observed in galaxy groups and clusters\citep[e.g.,][]{Hansen2009}.
+Furthermore, in all three samples the blue fraction increases with impact parameter from $\sim10\%$ at 100 kpc to $\sim30\%$ at 2 Mpc, consistent with trends observed in galaxy groups and clusters \citep[e.g.,][]{Hansen2009}.
 We characterize this trend with $f=f_{100\, kpc}\times \rm (r_{p}/ 100\, kpc)^{0.25}$ with the power index 0.25 being the best-fit value for the three measurements.
 The best-fit fraction at 100 kpc ($f_{100\, kpc})$ is shown in the inset of the figure.
 This result indicates that GRGs do not preferentially have more passive satellite galaxies despite their very large radio structures.

-We further explore the effect of the radio activity on galaxy properties by comparing the number of blue satellites as a function of GRG size and the galaxy locations with respect to the radio lobes.
-The right panel of Figure~\ref{fig:blue_az_size} shows the radial distributions of blue satellites around GRGs ($0.1<z<0.7$) as a function of GRG size.
-Here we include blue satellite galaxies with $>10^{9.8} \, M_{\odot}$.
-The dashed lines in the figure indicate the best-fit power law with $\Sigma=A\times10^{-4}\times(r_{p}/100 \, kpc)^{0.75}$.
-We fix the power index to 0.75, a consistent value with the best fit values for the two measurements when the parameter is free.
-The inset shows the best-fit A parameter values for the two bins.
-The left panel shows the radial distributions of blue satellites around GRGs with two azimuthal angle bins as defined previously in Figure~\ref{fig:angle} with $|\phi|<45^{\circ}$ representing galaxies close to the radio lobes and with $|\phi|>45^{\circ}$ representing galaxies located away from the radio lobes.
-As shown in the figure, the number of blue galaxies depend on neither the sizes of GRGs nor the locations of galaxies relative to the radio lobes.
+We also explore the effect of the current radio activity on galaxy properties by comparing the number of blue satellites as a function of GRG size and the galaxy location with respect to the radio lobes.
+We find that the number of blue galaxies depend on neither the sizes of GRGs nor the locations of galaxies relative to the radio lobes.